Apple spends around $70 million on Tom Hanks movie Greyhound

 Greyhound, the World War II battleship drama written by and starring Tom Hanks, will now debut on the Apple TV Plus streaming service instead of getting a theatrical release.
 According to a report by Deadline, Apple made a successful bid of around $70 million for the movie.
 Greyhound doesn't have a release date yet on Apple TV Plus, but it's suggested we won't have to wait long to see it.

-Originally scheduled to hit the theaters ahead of Father's Day weekend on June 12, because good lord it looks like a dad film, you'll now be able to stream Greyhound as part of an Apple TV Plus subscription.
+Originally scheduled to hit the theaters ahead of Father's Day weekend on June 12, because wow it looks like a dad film, you'll now be able to stream Greyhound as part of an Apple TV Plus subscription.

 Greyhound is a big swing for the streaming service, and it suggests Apple is getting serious about making acquisitions.
 A recent report says Apple TV Plus is now in the market for older TV shows and movies.
 In its first six months, Apple TV Plus has mostly been reliant on high-profile originals, rather than a big archive of content.